DigitalExtinction/Game/README.md

 Link time optimizations (LTO) are enabled on release profile.
 Thus release build takes a long time.

+## Testing Profile

+On top of the standard Cargo build profiles, there is a `testing` profile optimized for manual testing of the game.
+In this profile, extra checks and debug info is included in the build.
+LTO is disabled and optimization level is fine tuned for fast compilation times while keeping performance reasonable.

 # Where to Get Help?

 * Open a question in [Q&A category of this repository's